nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

    gb_date["num_rides_7_rolling_ave"] = gb_date.tpep_pickup_datetime.rolling(7).mean()
    ```

 4. Now you can compare number of taxi rides on April 15th across three different years.
+In the `Cluster Map`, notice how new workers are spun-up to execute that task.

    **For April 15th, 2019 - pre-pandemic**